foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/trans_softmax.rst

    :math:`y_{i}` *–* :math:`i_{\text{th}}` *value in output data subset*

-Softmax function might be applied to the whole tensor, or along a specific axis.
+The softmax function might be applied to the whole tensor, or along a specific axis.
 In the first case, all the input values are involved in the calculation of each output value.
 If an axis is specified, then the softmax function is applied to each slice along the specific axis independently.

-This kernel outputs tensor of the same shape and type as input.
+This kernel outputs a tensor of the same shape and type as input.
 This kernel supports in-place computation: output and input can point to exactly the same memory (the same starting address and memory strides).
 If the starting address and memory stride of the input and output tensors are set in such a way that memory regions are overlapped,